 Coloring has always been something that makes me overthink.
 Whenever I work with color, I usually do it digitally, where I can undo every stroke and adjust endlessly.
 Working with analog color felt intimidating.
 So instead of avoiding it, I decided to turn it into an exercise.

 That’s how Original Series I came to life.
 Using only colored pencils and a dry technique, I colored all 11 available themes by hand.
 Each card exists only once and is truly unique.
-I spend around three to four hours on every single postcard, slowly building up rich details and textures.
+I spent around three to four hours on every single postcard, slowly building up rich details and textures.
 And to my own surprise: it’s actually fun.
-I genuinely enjoy the process so much so that I even added a custom stamp to the back of each card.
+I genuinely enjoyed the process so much so that I even added a custom stamp to the back of each card.
+It was my space to learn, slow down, and let go of perfection one card at a time.